3rd Space, Climate and Planetary Sciences Webinar Conference

 March 28-29, 2023

 For a better success of the conference, the department members took their own roles as conference organizers in action plan preparation, thematic areas identification and conference call preparation and announcement via various platforms, sending feedback, preparation of the webinar outlets and chairing conference sessions.
-In total, including the internal participants (department members) about 15 papers have been presented by researchers working at different national universities (such as Bahir Dar, Jimma and Wollega universities) and international institutes/universities (such as University of Michigan (USA), NASA Goddard Space Flight Center (USA) and University of Oulu (Finland)).
-Moreover, about 15-30 researchers were attending the conference during the two days’ virtual conference.
-In general, during the two days’ conference, a total of 6 (internal) and 9 (external) papers in the aforementioned thematic areas were presented in 7 sessions and concluded with a panel discussion.
+In total, researchers from various national universities (including Bahir Dar, Jimma, and Wollega universities) and international institutes/universities (such as the University of Michigan (USA), NASA Goddard Space Flight Center (USA), and the University of Oulu (Finland)) presented approximately 15 papers.
+Additionally, about 15-30 researchers attended the two-day virtual conference.
+In summary, the two-day conference featured a total of 6 papers presented by internal participants and 9 papers presented by external participants in the thematic areas mentioned, across 7 sessions, concluding with a panel discussion.

 Day one: 28 March 2023

 The first day of the conference was dedicated to space and plasma physics.
 They gave presentations on Modeling of Equatorial Ionization Anomaly, Formation of post sunset equatorial ionospheric irregularities, mid-latitude ionospheric response to geomagnetic storm, MHD waves and different constraints that affect its propagation, Ionospheric irregularity pattern on high latitude region, Ionospheric response to geomagnetic storms over the Europe-African Longitude sector using multi-instrument observations, Ionospheric and magnetic signatures of extreme space weather events over Africa, Understanding space weather and its impact on technology, and Statistics of MSTIDs at high latitudes using ionosonde measurements.
-The presentations were followed by a Q&A sessions where participants asked questions and shared their thoughts on the topics presented.
+Following the presentations, participants engaged in Q&A sessions, actively posing questions and sharing their thoughts on the presented topics.

 Day two: 29 March 2023

 The second day of the conference focused on space, climate and planetary sciences and space technologies.
-This was also followed by presentations on various topics, including, the Effect of energy deposition hemispherical asymmetry on characteristics of LSTIDs during geomagnetic storm, Anthropogenic urban heat islands worsening the drought problems, Ionospheric response of geomagnetic storms, Challenges and opportunities in predicting of the unique African plasma turbulence, Effects of total solar eclipse on Ionospheric TEC, the study of equatorial ionization anomaly using machine learning, and A Magneto-Inductive magnetometer system for boom-less satellites, global magnetometer networks, and backyard citizen-science space weather monitors.
-After the presentations, there was a session of Q&A, followed by a panel discussion about the difficulties and possibilities related to the topics and fields that were Presented.
+Following this, various topics were presented, including the impact of energy deposition hemispherical asymmetry on LSTID characteristics during geomagnetic storms, the exacerbation of drought problems by anthropogenic urban heat islands, ionospheric response to geomagnetic storms, challenges and opportunities in predicting unique African plasma turbulence, the effects of total solar eclipses on Ionospheric TEC, the utilization of machine learning in studying the equatorial ionization anomaly, and the development of a Magneto-Inductive magnetometer system for boom-less satellites, global magnetometer networks, and backyard citizen-science space weather monitors.
+Following the presentations, a Q&A session and a panel discussion ensued, addressing the difficulties and possibilities in the presented topics and fields.

 Closing Session